 FIRST (For Inspiration and Recognition of Science and Technology)

 John Deere offers team grants for teams near Deere communities along with mentors from our global technical workforce.
-John Deere is one of the sponsors for the FIRST LEGO League Global Innovation Award and has supported FIRST Teams and events in the United States, India, and Germany.
+John Deere is one of the sponsors for the FIRST LEGO League Global Innovation Award and has supported FIRST Teams and events in the United States, Brazil, India, and Mexico.

 Project Lead The Way (PLTW)